 Heartworm symptoms in dogs typically will not show until the heartworms have matured and so if you notice any of these signs, you should immediately take your dog to your nearest Greencross Vets clinic for a professional diagnosis.
 Many of these signs will be especially pronounced after exercise.

 - Avoidance of physical activity

 How can I protect my dog against heartworm?

 In severe cases of heartworm, your dog’s heart, lungs and other organs will be severely damaged making it difficult to treat the disease.
 It is much better for your dog’s safety and comfort for you to outright prevent them from contracting this disease rather than treating it after the fact.

 It is dangerous and potentially fatal to give your dog a heartworm preventative treatment if they have already contracted heartworm.
 If you are not sure of the health status of your dog, please take them in for a checkup at your local Greencross Vets before you proceed.

-Puppies should begin their heartworm treatment when they are 12 weeks old.
-Common methods of preventing heartworm include an annual injection of SR12 which you can receive from your vet, otherwise you can administer monthly tablets to your dog.
+Puppies can begin their heartworm treatment when they are 12 weeks old.
+Common methods of preventing heartworm include an annual heartworm injection which you can receive from your local Greencross Vets, otherwise you can administer monthly tablets to your dog, or treat them with spot-ons.
 Petbarn’s Flea, Tick and Worm Treatment Finder will recommend the best combination of products to provide your dog with complete protection against heartworm and other parasites.

 For more information on how to protect your pet and keep up to date with vaccinations, visit your local Greencross Vets clinic.